cryingcoralclouds/Distributed-Systems-Chord-DNS/chord/README.md

 `messages.go`
 Contains `NodeMsg` definition and other message related stuff.

 `finger_table.go`
 Contains finger table and routing.

 `utils.go`
 Contains utility functions.
 - `hashKey` - to generate consistent hashing i.e. same hashes for same input, and different hashes for different inputs.
 - `between` - to check if an ID is in between two IDs.

+`main.go`
+Contains local tests for now.
+- `testPutAndGet` tests if:
+    - We can store a key-value pair
+    - We can retrieve the value through any node in the ring
+    - For non-existent keys, correct error is returned
+    - The routing of requests works correctly

 # Working with the code
 If I'm not wrong, we can focus on local implementation and make sure the code works first before incorporating Docker.